Group-invariant solutions of a nonlinear acoustics model: Abstract

 \section{Abstract}

 Based on a recent classification of subalgebras of the symmetry algebra of the Zabolotskaya-Khokhlov equation, all similarity reductions of this equation into ordinary differential equations are obtained.
-Large classes of group invariant solutions of the equation are also determined, and some properties of these solutions are discussed.
+Large classes of group-invariant solutions of the equation are also determined, and some properties of the reduced equations and exact solutions are discussed.